 Florida Everglades, USA

-In Botswana, lions, jackals, and bat-eared foxes live on the edges of marshes.
-These African marshes are home to many birds such as Abdim’s storks, kori bustards, and large secretary birds.
+In Botswana, lions, jackals, and bat-eared foxes can be seen on the outskirts of marshes.
+They are home to diverse birdlife, such as Abdim’s storks, kori bustards, and large secretary birds.

-Some marshes are formed by ocean tides along coasts.
-Rivers often form marshes in low-lying areas or near lakes that flood during the wet season.
+Marshes can be formed by tides in lowland areas near a coast.
+Rivers often form marshlands on low lying floodplains and near lakes that flood during the wet season.